About us

 Structure

-• FCC is governed by the annual delegates conference which appoints people to a National Council.
+• FCC is governed by the Annual Delegates Conference, that appoint the First National Council.

 960x0